JoelStorr/shape-css/README.md

 ## Project Structure

 ```
-Note: Since this Project used Vue.js as its core FrontEnd Libary I can't go over all of the Files that are added into
+Note: Since this Project used Vue.js as its core FrontEnd Library I can't go over all of the Files that are added into
 the Project through the Vue Libaray,
 but I will provide an overview through the Project and I will do my best,
 to highlight and explain the Files that live inside the src folder and that I created.